wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ## Customizable templates

 Several steps produces files.
-Files are build using "templates" as base, where placeholder in the format `{{{PLACEHOLDER}}}` are replaced with values calculated by the step.
+Files are built using "templates" as base, where placeholders in the format `{{{PLACEHOLDER}}}` are replaced with values calculated by the step.

 Templates are located in the `/templates` directory under WP Starter root.